vitorbezzan/tree_machine/README.md

 ### AutoTrees
 Specific auto-tune trees that use Bayesian optimization to select the best model overall and the best hyperparameters for that model.
-The models are trained using a `lightgbm` backend, and the user can change the parameters to use during `fit`.
+The models are trained using a `xgboost` backend, and the user can change the parameters to use during `fit`.

 Can be used as a last step inside a `sklearn.pipeline` object.